 I saw at once that the gaur were at too great a distance for my meagre lens.
 They would be mere specks of grey.
 I needed to get closer.
 Our guide quickly led us into an adjacent line of forest with the clear plan of getting us nearer to the gaur using the trees as cover.
 I followed immediately behind him with my camera adjusted and at the ready.
 The rest of the party trailed behind us.
 Then I somehow found myself in front of our guide, plunging through the undergrowth, anticipating the appearance of the gaur ahead at any moment.
 The plan was perfect, the possibility irresistible – until we came to the end of the trees and out into the open again.
 There was nothing to be seen.
 The gaur had gone.

 It was probably for the best that we did not take them by surprise.
-Not that they are not known to be unnecessarily aggressive (I have on another occasion stood hardly thirty yards away and taken photos of them until I could take no more while they remained quite unperturbed).
-Still, given their size, they don’t have much need to be timid if taken by surprise by an overenthusiastic tourist.
+Not that they are known to be unnecessarily aggressive (I have on another occasion stood hardly thirty yards away and taken photos of them until I could take no more while they remained quite unperturbed).
+Also, given their size, they don’t have much need to be timid if taken by surprise by an overenthusiastic tourist.

 There was also the time I chased after a tiger for a photo.

 Ranthambore National Park, in Rajasthan, is famous for its tigers.
 At the end of my student year in South India I headed north to visit an American friend studying Langur monkeys there.
-Unfortunately even before I arrived my friend and her fellow researchers had been ordered out on the basis that, being American, they must be spies.
+Unfortunately even before I arrived my friend and her fellow researchers had been ordered out on the basis that, being American, they must be CIA spies.
 It was an easy accusation to make in those days.
-In fact it was some local jealousy or feud aimed not so much at my friend and colleagues but at their host, the Chief Forest Officer, Fateh Singh Rathore.
+In fact it was due to some local jealousy or feud aimed not so much at my friend and colleagues but at their host, the Chief Forest Officer, Fateh Singh Rathore.
 Fateh Singh was India’s leading in-the-field tiger expert and conservationist.
 He wore a military moustache, with a great smile beneath, but he could be tough in protection of his tigers.
 He was also a most kind and generous host.
 I met him in Delhi and he at once invited me to come and stay in Ranthambore, despite the problems with the American researchers.
 For most visitors that meant staying in the nearby town of Sawai Madhopur and being bussed into the reserve and driven round for a while once or twice a day.
 For me, however, it meant staying in what had been the Maharaja’s hunting lodge, overlooking a lake full of crocodiles in the heart of the reserve, and then walking out on foot – alone.